-• Amendments to PFRS 10, Consolidated Financial Statements, and PAS 28, Investments in Associates and Joint Ventures, Sale or Contribution of Assets Between an Investor and Its Associate or Joint Venture
+• Amendments to PFRS 10, Consolidated Financial Statements, and PAS 28, Sale or Contribution of Assets between an Investor and its Associate or Joint Venture

 3. Significant Accounting Judgments and Estimates

 The preparation of the financial statements in compliance with RAP of the BSP requires the TBG, on behalf of the unitholders, to make judgments and estimates that affect the reported amounts of assets, liabilities, income and expenses, and disclosures of contingent assets and contingent liabilities.
 Future events may occur which will cause the assumptions used in arriving at the estimates to change.
 The effects of any changes in estimates will be reflected in the financial statements as they become reasonably determinable.